-We typically produce two to three main shows per year - in November and March on the main stage Theatre of the Arts, and every other year in June.
+We typically produce two to three main shows per year - in November and March on the main stage Theatre of the Arts, and sometimes in June/July.
 Auditions usually happen in the first week of the term but occasionally auditions for winter shows happen late in the fall term and auditions for the spring show happen late in the winter term.
-Audition requirements are posted below as well as on the Call Board outside ML 135 2 months ahead.
+Audition requirements are posted below as well as on the Call Board outside ML 135 two (2) months ahead.

 There may also be student projects for directing courses or thesis projects which require actors from time to time.
 Check the Call Board for information.
 Notifications are also posted to the UWaterloo Theatre & Performance Facebook page.

-A: Students are also required to attend a 1 hr class meeting time with the course instructor (director of the production) once a week.
+Students are also required to attend a 1 hr class meeting time with the course instructor once a week.
 There are readings, writing assignments and preparation that must be done outside of rehearsal times as well.

 During technical rehearsal and performance weeks (weeks 9 & 10 of the term), you should expect to be working up to 6 evenings per week and on Saturdays.
 Most students have course conflicts with matinee performances during performance week, so they need to miss some classes in other courses that week.